alphagov/govuk_sidekiq/README.md

 on how to test Sidekiq workers.

-Because of the way we use middleware, you may see errors that indicate that your job is called with the wrong number invalid arguments.
+Because of the way we use middleware, you may see errors that indicate that your job is called with the wrong number of arguments.
 To set up testing correctly, replace `require 'sidekiq/testing'` with:

 ```ruby